Akshayvenkatesh/headfirst-designpatterns-java/README.md

-# Designpatterns(Java)
+# Designpatterns

 Design patterns are the solutions identified for the commonly occured problems in designing.
-They give us the how the class nad objects should be designed and interacted.
+They give us the how the class and objects should be designed and interacted.
-Design patterns are the idea to solve the commenly occured problem.
+Design patterns are the idea to solve the commonly occured problem.
 So it is language independent.

 ### Types of Design Patterns

-There are mainly three types of design patterns:

 1. Creational
 2. Structural
 3. Behavioral

 This repository contains the examples of design patterns implemented using JAVA.
-The Examples are based on the Head First Design Patterns.
+The Examples are based on the Head First Design Patterns Book.

 1. Class example
 2. Strategy Pattern